Report Azure Stack usage data to Azure

 Sign in to the Azure Account Center as the Azure account administrator and select the Azure subscription that you used to register the Azure Stack.
 You can view the Azure Stack usage data, the amount charged for each of the used resources as shown in the following image:

-For the Azure Stack Development Kit, Azure Stack resources are not charged so, the price is shown as $0.00.
-When Azure Stack multi-node becomes generally available, you can see the actual cost for each of these resources.
+For the Azure Stack Development Kit, resources are not charged so, the price is shown as $0.00.
+For the Azure Stack integrated systems, the actual cost of each of these resources is displayed.

-What Azure meters are used when reporting usage data?
+What Azure meters are used when reporting usage data in integrated systems?

 - Full price meters – used for resources associated with user workloads.